Cape Breton Welcome Network

 The Cape Breton Welcome Network Buddy Program

-This pilot program connects Welcomers and Newcomers based on shared interests and demographics, with the goal of fostering friendships, community connections, and building inclusive communities.
+This pilot program connects Welcomers and Newcomers based on shared interests and demographics, with the goal of fostering friendships, build community connections, and a sense of belonging across Unama’ki – Cape Breton.
+Local volunteers offer a friendly face, a listening ear, and guidance – not as experts, but as good neighbours.
+Providing personalized support that helps newcomers settle into their new home.

 How it Works: